MinterEllison-ARIA/simple/README.md

 # Features

 ## @tool, classify, extract
 A collection of convenience functions which make it easy to generate text, classify text, and extract data from text, using an LLM.
-The @tool decorator can accept subtools.

 ```` python
 @tool